spatialos/UnrealGDK/SpatialGDK/Documentation/content/authority.md

 Due to authority being dynamic in the GDK, we've added events that can trigger behavior when authority changes.
 These events will only ever trigger on server-workers.

+`Role` and `RemoteRole` will be properly set to their correct values within these events.

 There are two kinds of authority events:

 ### OnAuthorityGained